VenturaNotes/Knowledge/- Topics/byte.md

 - A block of bits, usually 8, used in computing as the code for a single character (as in ASCII)
 ## Source[^5]
 - A unit of information in a computer, consisting of a group of binary digits, that represents a number or character.
 Most computers use a byte with 8 binary digits.
 Byte and character are often used synonymously.
 For example, a USB flash drive holding 1 gigabyte will in theory store 1,000,000,000 characters.
+## Source[^6]
+- $n$.
+A measure of information (2) equivalent to (usually) eight bits, sufficient to encode a character from a basic set of letters, numbers, and other symbols.
+Compare nYbble. \[Named in 1956 by the German computer engineer Werner Buchholz (born 1922) while working for IBM.
+An arbitrary formation, based on bit and bite, possibly influenced by b(inar)y (digi)t e(ight)]
 ## References

 [^1]: https://makecode.microbit.org/courses/csintro/binary/overview